Milenski1987/Python-Guess-a-Number-game/README.md

   - Easy: number between 1 and 100
   - Medium: number between 1 and 500
   - Hard: number between 1 and 1000
--You can choose how many tries you want.
+- You can choose how many tries you want.